On August 30, 2005, 38-year-old Bernard A. Trickey Jr., a reputed drug dealer, was beaten to death in his home in Ogdensburg, New York.

 On February 23, 2012, after two hours of deliberation, the jury acquitted Oxley.

 In May 2012, Oxley filed a notice of claim with the city of Ogdensburg and the police department seeking $23 million in damages and a separate claim with the State of New York seeking $13 million in damages.
+The lawsuit against the city and police department was dismissed in November 2013.

 – Maurice Possley